therror/therror-unica/README.md

 let interestingData = { ... };
 let err = new UnicaError.Internal(cause, 'Database error', { interestingData });
 err.log();
-// will log the cause, the original provided message and `interestingData` err.toPayload();
+// will log the cause, the stacktrace, the original provided message and `interestingData` err.toPayload();
 /*
 {